kudobuilder/kudo/keps/0033-structured-parameters.md

 }
 ```

-This field will be handled by a json-schema library.
+This field will be handled by a JSON-schema library.

 #### Instance